jscharlach/bit-array/README.rst

     Returns the internal representation of the BitArray. toArray()
+    Convert the BitArray to an Array of boolean values. toIntArray()
-    Convert the BitArray to an Array of boolean values. count()
+    Convert the BitArray to an Array of integers values. count()
     Returns the total number of bits set to 1 in this BitArray. forEach(fn, scope)